PsCustomObject/PsCustomObject.github.io/_posts/2020-09-25-Azure-Automation-Variables.md

   <img src="/assets/images/Add_Application.png"></a>
 </figure>

-This is the expected behavior as encrypted variables are *secured* with a unique key generated for each **automation account**.
+This is the expected behaviour as encrypted variables are *secured* with a unique key generated for each **automation account**.
 It goes alone encrypted variables are more secure in nature but it has to be kept in mind that, once created, azure automation variables have been created **values cannot be seen only updated**.

 ### Update and Retrieve Azure Automation variable values

-Now that we know how to create azure automation variables let's see how to work with them and update their values.
+Now that we know how to create azure automation variables lets see how to work with them and update their values.
 Recall I had a typo in the unencrypted variable, trailing '[' character, let's fix that from the console

 <figure>
   <a href="https://pscustomobject.github.io//assets/images/Azure_Automation_Update_Variable_Value.png">